Lita (wrestler): Team Xtreme (2000–2002)

 Lita held the Women's Championship for 73 days, which included retaining her title in a hardcore match against Jacqueline on October 9.
 In the course of her reign, Lita became embroiled in the storyline feud between the Hardy Boyz and Edge and Christian.
 In retaliation for her frequent interference in their matches, Edge and Christian cost Lita the Women's Championship by side-slamming her into the mat, helping Ivory to defeat her in a four-way match on the November 2 episode of SmackDown!
 Ivory was in a conservative-based stable named Right to Censor at that time, which targeted Lita for her attire and moves.
-Lita attempted to regain the title on several occasions, wrestling Ivory in a match at Survivor Series where Ivory cut Lita's lower forehead open with her boot heel and she bled heavily, and then another match at Rebellion but Lita was thwarted on each occasion by Stevie Richards, Ivory's mentor.
+Lita attempted to regain the title on several occasions, wrestling Ivory in a match at Survivor Series where Ivory cut Lita's lower forehead open with her boot heel and she bled heavily, and then another match at Rebellion but Lita was thwarted on each occasion by Steven Richards, Ivory's mentor.
 She spent the remainder of the year in a storyline with would-be suitor Dean Malenko, on one occasion unsuccessfully challenging him for the WWF Light Heavyweight Championship.
 Even after repeated rejections from Lita followed by savage beatings by the Hardy Boyz, Malenko was undeterred in his quest to win Lita's affections.

 Lita continued to feud with Dean Malenko in early 2001, and she defeated him in a singles bout on the February 19 episode of Raw is War with the assistance of Matt Hardy.
 Following the match, Hardy kissed Lita, beginning their on-screen relationship and turning their real-life romance into a storyline.
 On the April 9 edition of Raw is War, she took part in another WWF main event as part of Team Xtreme against a tag team of Stephanie McMahon-Helmsley and the Two Man Power Trip (Stone Cold Steve Austin and Triple H).
-They won the match, but Lita took a brutal beating after the match, where she was Pedigreed by Triple H, and Austin hit her 4 times in the back with a steel-folding chair and finished her off with a Stunner; Austin had just turned heel and this was an attempt to generate even more heat towards the ultra-popular wrestler by beating up the most popular female wrestler in the WWF at the time.
+They won, but Lita took a brutal beating immediately following the match, when she was Pedigreed by Triple H and hit four times in the back with a steel chair by Austin, who finished her off with a Stunner.
+Austin had just turned heel and this was an attempt to generate even more heat by beating up the most popular female wrestler in the WWF at the time.